sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The clients may come and go.
 - There may not be any local client to receive the events.
 - Events reporting should not be blocked by any back pressure from any local client.
+- The reporting should meet the perf goal.
+- Event

 #### Design
 - Event detectors send UDP messages to a multicast group